Austin Healey Owners Club of Qld. Inc.

 Then it was on into Belgium, with spirited and complicated Tulip map runs through the scenic back roads of the Flanders Fields, all the time urged on by increasingly large crowds who come out to

 cheer us on.
 On reaching Ypres on our last night on the road, not only were the crowds in the car park beside the Cathedral enormous, but we were also welcomed by Phillipe Deckers from the Belgian Austin Healey Club.
-The atmosphere was certainly becoming more relaxed as we neared Paris, and the realization was finally setting in that we may just reach the end successfully.
+The atmosphere was certainly becoming more relaxed as we neared Paris, and the realisation was finally setting in that we may just reach the end successfully.

 Day 36, our last day, saw an almost parade drive in through France to Paris, however Paris kept one last test for us all – heavy traffic and high temperatures meant that both crews and cars suffered, and the delays getting into Place Vendôme put a bit of a damper on the finish.
 However, we got there fairly early, and some 20 or more family and friends were there to greet us both, although to be honest everything was somewhat of a blur as we struggled to just "stop" after 36 continuous days of competition across some of the roughest terrain in the world, plus of course, over 2 years of non stop car preparation to get us to the start line.
 We, and Gidget, had made it to Paris.

-The cars were collected by truck that evening while we were at our Prizegiving dinner, and were shipped back to their various destinations around the world, with ours arriving in Australia in early September.
+The cars were collected by truck that evening while we were at our Prize giving dinner, and were shipped back to their various destinations around the world, with ours arriving in Australia in early September.
 After some 10 days of delays we picked her up from the port where, surprisingly (considering a totally flat battery after the shippers had left ignition switches on), she started almost straight away (with a little help from an extra battery), and was able to be driven home.

 An Austin Healey had made it from Paris to Peking, despite many people's doubts.
 The Great Adventure was over.
 But the memories will last a lifetime.